The paper is published in INTED Proceedings 2022- ISBN: 978-84-09-37758-9.

 As university students’ journey through their studies, their minds are fixed on a common end goal, that of graduating with flying colours and landing their dream job.
 They aim for achieving the top grades and focus on their studies, assignments, and exams.
 In this journey, the students often overlook or underestimate the importance of developing some skills that employers may consider important for their jobs.
 In this paper, we present a prototype of a mobile application that stimulates university students to reflect upon their experiences and assess the skills they may develop that would help them towards their dream job.
 The mobile application is designed to support students to recognize employability skills, conduct a self-assessment of their skills, document their skills in terms of the experiences that contributed to the development of the skills and to provide learning resources for improving skills.
 This work is conducted within the EU ERASMUS+ program.

-In this paper, we aim to present a mobile application prototype that is intended to help students acknowledge the presence of these skills through the self-reflection process on their experiences and support students to understand the need and requirements of their dream job.
+In this paper, we aim to present a mobile application prototype that is not only intended to help students to acknowledge the presence of these skills through the self-reflection process on their experiences but also supports students to understand the need and requirements of their dream job.
 Facilitating the self-reflection process of the student through the app would enable them to recognize what skills they have, and the dream job concept designed in the app would enable the students to analyse their present skills profile with the skill profile required for their dream job.
 The comparison of the two skill profiles would enable students to realize the skill gap that aims to stimulate skill development behaviour among them.
 The realization of the need for skill development is inevitable for motivating students to learn more.
 The learning resources integrated within the app support students’ skill development to achieve their dream job.

 This project is supported by the ERASMUS+ program.